Are you looking to buy an IPO? With Sofi Active Invest you can participate in upcoming IPOs before they trade on an exchange.

-Although excitement for Lucid Motors and its future model debuts are high, it’s important to remember that the company has yet to release a nonprototype version of any of its vehicles to the public.
+Although excitement for Lucid Motors and its future model debuts are high—with some calling it the Tesla Killer—it’s important to remember that the company has yet to release a nonprototype version of any of its vehicles to the public.
 Lucid Motors will need to mitigate high expectations with solidified EV market competitors if it wants to see another spike in share prices following the merger.

 There are 2 ways that you can invest in Lucid Motors.
 First, you can invest in shares of Churchill Capital Corp IV now.
 As the SPAC that will be merging with Lucid Motors, shares of CCIV will transfer to shares of Lucid Motors after the merger is complete.
 You can also wait for this merger to close and buy shares of Lucid Motors after they’re officially trading on the market.
 Monitoring Benzinga’s IPO Calendar can help you prepare for the IPO’s official release date when it’s announced.